Hall Of Fame

 All Hall of Fame members have made immeasurable contributions to the Newcastle Knights Rugby League Club in their roles as players, coaches and/or administrators.

 Matthew Gidley: Knights Career 1996-2006

 Gidley, a local Newcastle product, wore the red and blue on 221 occasions and was a key member of the Knights’ Grand Final winning team in 2001.
 A powerful and skilled centre, Gidley scored 68 tries for his hometown Club.
-Gidley is also the Knights’ current CEO of the Club.
+Gidley also served as CEO of the Club from 2011-2017.